Call or Chat 24/7

 Medical mistakes continue to trend upward in Minnesota

 When it comes to medical mistakes, understanding how and why they happen is critical to preventing them.
 Each year, the Minnesota Department of Health releases a report addressing medical errors across the state.
 The incidence of these errors has trended slightly upward since 2014.
-Last year, that trend continued, with 341 total errors resulting in 103 injuries and 12 patient deaths.
+In 2022, that trend continued, with 508 total errors (up from 382 in 2020), 207 serious injuries, and 14 events that lead to death.

 Most prevalent types of mistakes